Skip Navigation

 Overview

-The Child and Dependent Care Tax Credit (CDCTC) helps parents pay for child care so they can work and is the only provision of the tax code specifically created to help working parents pay for child care.
+The Child and Dependent Care Tax Credit (CDCTC) is the only provision of the tax code specifically created to help working parents pay for child care.

-The CDCTC helps working parents keep more of what they make and helps offset the high cost of child care.
-Parents can claim a percentage of expenses to help cover the cost of care for children under the age of 13 or adult dependents.
+The CDCTC helps millions of working families cover a portion of their child care costs.
+Parents can claim a percentage of child care expenses to help cover the cost of care for children under the age of 13 or adult dependents.
+In 2022, more than 5.7 million families nationwide benefitted from this important tax benefit.

 Resources